pakkinlau/scene_graph_benchmark_nvidia/README.md

 ### 2. NVIDIA NGC Authentication

-The NVIDIA PyTorch container is hosted on **NVIDIA NGC**, which requires authentication.
+The NVIDIA PyTorch container is hosted on **NVIDIA NGC**, which may require authentication for private images.
 Follow these steps to log in and pull the container:

 #### Step 1: Create an NVIDIA NGC Account
 - Go to [NVIDIA NGC](https://ngc.nvidia.com/signup) and create an account.